jhynes94/WaterLevelSensor/README.md

 Then connect the Arduino using the wire guidelines for [I2C](https://www.arduino.cc/en/Reference/Wire).

 Next, open the sample .ino file in WLS_v1.0.
 Compile and run this.
-It will output pressure in KPa
+It will output pressure in KPa.

-Then place tube from the sensor into tank of fluid you wish to measure.
+Then place the tube connected to the sensor into tank of fluid you wish to measure.
 Do this such that __**THERE IS AIR IN THE TUBE ALL THE WAY TO THE POINT YOU WISH TO MEASURE.**__ If this is done incorrectly and fluid rises in tube, your results will be incorrect.

-Inline-style:
 ![Water Level Picture](images/FishTank_WaterLevel.png)